Financial examiners held about 60,900 jobs in 2018. The largest employers of financial examiners were as follows:

 Writing skills.
 Financial examiners regularly write reports on the safety and soundness of financial institutions.
 They must be able to explain technical information clearly.

-|State government, excluding education and hospitals||65,640|
+|State government, excluding education and hospitals||73.040|

-Most financial examiners worked full time in 2012.
+Most financial examiners work full time.